 Note that both of these are only valid for qualifying purchases from Amazon.com.
 If you are shopping elsewhere, or direct from the manufacturer, check what they have available before purchasing if this is important to you.

 It’s also possible to take out separate insurance, or that your homeowners insurance for example covers such things.

 If you aren’t already backing up your photos, now is the time to change that.
 There’s no point having an awesome laptop to edit your photos on if you lose them all!

 We have a complete guide to how to back up photos, which has a range of options and covers what to look for.

 Further travel photography reading and resources

-And that summarises my guide to picking the best camera for travel photography!
+And that summarizes my guide to the best travel camera for travel photography!
 Hopefully you found it useful.
 I’ll be keeping it up to date as new camera models come out and prices change.

 - My always expanding series of Photography Location Guides, to help you get the best shot in locations around the world.

 - Photos need editing to get the best out of them.
 See our guide to the best photo editing software for our suggestions.
 If you’re looking for something to edit your photos on, see our guide to the best laptops for photo editing

 - An overview of my Travel Photography Gear, in case you wondered what a professional photographer has in his bag